isomerpages/nlb-biblioasia/_holding-area/Wat Ananda Provides Thai Buddhism with a Singaporean Twist.md

 <img src="/images/Online%20Only%20Articles/Wat%20Ananda/Picture4.jpg" style="width: 80%;">
 <div style="background-color: white;">The golden statue of Buddha in the main hall is surrounded by hand-painted wall murals, 2024. <i>Photo by Jimmy Yap.</i></div>

 For instance, behind the huge golden statue of Buddha in the main shrine – which looms on a platform the height of a grown man – the artists have incorporated scenes of Singapore.
-In a mural titled “Planes of Rebirth_”_ depicting the different possible planes of existence in which Buddhist rebirth may take place, artists have painted the famous row of Koon Seng Road shophouses in all its various hues.
+In a mural titled “Planes of Rebirth” depicting the different possible planes of existence in which Buddhist rebirth may take place, artists have painted the famous row of Koon Seng Road shophouses in all its various hues.
 This scene represents human activities and human desires as depicted by the people exercising in fashionable athletic wear, and children in superhero costumes.

 <img src="/images/Online%20Only%20Articles/Wat%20Ananda/shophouses_koon_seng.png" style="width: 70%;">
 <div style="background-color: white;">The mural with the row of colourful Koon Seng Road shophouses, 2023. <i>Photo by Thammika Songkaeo.</i></div>